Why study as part of the CDT in Aerosol Science?

 - Thematic broadening sabbatical

 You will be based at the University of Bristol for the first seven months of your first year, and receive training in the underlying physical science governing the properties and transformation of aerosols.
-Training will be provided by academics and industrial partners across the membership of CAS using a team-based learning approach.
+Training will be provided by CDT academics and industrial partners using a team-based learning approach.

 You will also receive training in research methods, transferable skills and professionalism, and in entrepreneurism and the translation of research into new products, policy and practice.